The NANA1807 Method | Iced Tea Preparation

 Why this cooling step?

-Sudden cooling (with ice cubes or immediate refrigeration) freezes the volatile aromas , contracts the tannins , and creates an unstable precipitation of certain particles, modifying the texture of the tea (astringency, bitterness, cloudiness).
+Sudden cooling (with ice cubes or immediate exposure to cold) freezes volatile aromas , contracts tannins , and creates an unstable precipitation of certain particles, altering the texture of the tea (astringency, bitterness, cloudiness).

 By letting it rest, the liqueur is stabilized and a gradual aromatic maturation is allowed.